hallavo/coffee-break-commodities/README.md

 It is currently not possible to sign up, log in or log out.
 Instead, the username `senior-office-gnome` has been hardcoded into the API calls where necessary.

 I spent a considerable amout of time trying to set up both local and OAuth authentication using the Passport.js library.
 Unfortunately, I couldn't get it to work.
-The authentication-related code is still included and the `/login` can be accessed by entering the URL.
+The authentication-related code is still included and the `/login` page can be accessed by entering its URL.
 Feel free to have a look if you're curious.

 ## Install